kosli-dev/cli/docs.merkely.com/content/client_reference/kosli_assert_bitbucket-pullrequest.md

 ---
-title: "merkely assert bitbucket-pullrequest"
+title: "kosli assert bitbucket-pullrequest"
 ---

-## merkely assert bitbucket-pullrequest
+## kosli assert bitbucket-pullrequest

 Assert if a Bitbucket pull request for the commit which produces an artifact exists.